Nue's Exorcist: Sixth Elimination Squad

+Gakuro’s stepsister, separated from him seven years before the events of the series.
+She resents Gakuro for living an ordinary life instead of becoming an exorcist to avenge their father’s death, and she initially declares that she will never obey his orders.
+However, it is later revealed that she actually cares deeply for him and is willing to do anything to protect him.
+Physically, she is the strongest member of the team.

 Media

 Manga

 Written and illustrated by Kōta Kawae, the series began serialization in Shueisha's Weekly Shōnen Jump magazine on May 15, 2023.
-As of November 2025, the series' individual chapters have been collected into twelve tankōbon volumes.
+As of June 2026, the series' individual chapters have been collected into fifteen tankōbon volumes.

 Viz Media and Manga Plus are publishing the series in English simultaneously with its Japanese release.
 In February 2024, Viz Media announced that it would publish the series as a digital exclusive, with the first volume being released on June 25, 2024.
 In October 2024, Viz Media announced a physical release, with the first volume being released on July 1, 2025.